Everyone and their mom have fitness tips for you. Often they aren’t just wrong. They’re completely backward.

 And the benefits of the right homemade pre-workout ingredients spill over into longevity and overall performance.

-At the same time, supplements are completely not necessary.
-You can get great results au-natural.No matter what supplement labels say, they definitely don't replace hard work.
+At the same time, supplements are completely unnecessary for all but elite athletes.
+You can get great results from sweating and attention to the other pillars of peak performance.No matter what supplement labels say, they definitely don't replace hard work.
 They're meant to "supplement" the training itself.
 Click To Tweet

 Myth #9: Treadmills & Cardio Machines Are Substitutes for Real Outdoor Exercise